 Word limit: 300 words

 First, I consider it an honor to be a scoutmaster; I was a scout myself while I was growing up.
-Because I went to a local college, I could keep up with my scouting troop and work with them, passing on my good experiences and knowledge of how to find your way if lost in the woods, how to set up a shelter, and how to make the perfect s’more.
+Because I went to a local college, I could keep up with my scouting troop and work with them, passing on my good experiences and knowledge of how to find your way in unfamiliar situations, build shelter, and mentor younger scouts in skills that build confidence and resilience.
 Teaching children in this capacity has been very rewarding – I love passing on what I have to the next generation.

 “Columbia Vagelos College of Physicians and Surgeons values diversity in all its forms.
 How will your background and experiences contribute to this important focus of our institution and inform your future role as a physician?”